A Curious Mind for Bugs

 But roaches and other bugs still have to be managed, which is where Hamilton comes in.
 She wants to improve and look for new pest management products.
 Hamilton never imagined taking a class about bugs would spark a lifelong interest.

-“The class I tooked gave me a certain credit I needed to graduate and it ended up consuming my whole mind.
+“The class I took gave me a certain credit I needed to graduate and it ended up consuming my whole mind.
 My advice to incoming students, if something sounds crazy like bugs, just try it.
 You never really know what you like until you do,” Hamilton says.
 And don’t feel rushed to make a decision right away, either.

 “No one says you have to graduate in four years.
 As long as you’re able to figure out what you want to do and what truly makes you happy, that’s worth all the time that it takes to achieve your goal.”